jofus101/jofus101.github.io/_drafts/why-teach.md

 image: hand.jpg
 ---

+I thought these were an interesting set of application questions, so I've decided to post my answers for your edification :).

 > Why are you applying to The Flatiron School Pre-College Summer Academy Teaching Fellowship? (<300 words recommended) *

 My Coordinator at Scripted, Becca Novak, recommended the program to me and I'm interested for a number of reasons.
 I've been teaching with Scripted for most of this year and I really enjoy it.
 I've taught a number of different topics over the years from pottery and glassblowing, to dance, to computer science.
 There's something about the successful transmission of information that is exhilarating.